NicoJanE/React-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 ### Setup Result
 After running this command, you can open a terminal session in the container.
-By default, you should be in the ***projects*** directory (pwd), and it should be empty (ls).
+By default: - you should be in the ***projects*** directory (pwd),
+- This directory should be empty (ls).
 If it is not empty, you may be experiencing caching  issues!
+- In the root of the **container** a directory **'shared-host'** is available which is mapped to the **host** in the directory: **NodeReactWebService\shared-host**.
+Use this to exchange files or create backup of your project (Example: `cp -r /projects/nextjs/myproject /shared-host)

 ---